sdg000/printf/README.md

-This work was done by Samuel Asare and Seth David Gyimah on the 20th of April 2022 as part of a collaborative teamwork on the ALX software engineering program.
+This Prinf Group Project was done by Samuel Asare and Seth David Gyimah on the 20th of April 2022 as part of a collaborative teamwork on the ALX software engineering program.

 _printf is a simple custom printf function that formats and prints data to the standard output